Rugby, Warwickshire: Influence of Rugby School

 Until the 19th century, Rugby was a small and relatively unimportant settlement, with only its school giving it any notability.
 Its growth was slow, due in part to the nearby markets at Dunchurch and Hillmorton which were better positioned in terms of road traffic.
 In 1663 Rugby was recorded as containing 160 houses with a population of around 650.
 By 1730 this had increased to 183 houses, with a population of around 900.
 Rugby's importance and population increased more rapidly during the late 18th and early 19th century due to the growing national reputation of Rugby School, which had moved from its original location at a (now long vanished) schoolhouse north of St Andrew's Church, to its present location south of the town centre by 1750.
 By the time of the first national census in 1801, Rugby had a population of 1,487 with 278 houses.
 By 1831 this had increased further to 2,501 in 415 houses.
-This growth was driven by parents who wished to send their boys to Rugby School, but were unable to afford the boarding fees and so took up residence in Rugby.
+This growth was driven by parents who wished to send their boys to Rugby School, but were unable to afford the boarding fees and so took up residence in Rugby, this in turn attracted domestic staff and tradesmen to the town to service the needs of the newcomers.

+Railway town

+At the dawn of the railway age in the early-19th century, Rugby found itself ideally positioned as a meeting place for various railway lines, consequently a major railway junction grew up here, and Rugby became a nationally important railway centre: The first railway arrived in 1838 when one of the earliest inter-city main lines, the London and Birmingham Railway (L&BR) was constructed around the town.
+In 1840 the Midland Counties Railway made a junction with the L&BR at Rugby, which was followed by a junction with the Trent Valley Railway in 1847.
+A line to Peterborough opened in 1850, followed by a line to Leamington in 1851, by which time there were more than sixty trains a day passing through Rugby railway station via the five converging lines.
+A line to Northampton opened in 1881, and finally the Great Central Main Line opened in 1899.

+Rugby was transformed into a railway town, and the influx of railway workers and their families rapidly expanded the population.
+Rugby's population grew to nearly 8,000 by 1861. reaching nearly 17,000 by 1901.
+By which time around 1 in 5 Rugbeians were employed by the railways.